 - flock (n.1)

-- Old English flocc "a group of persons, company, troop," related to Old Norse flokkr "crowd, troop, band," Middle Low German vlocke "crowd, flock (of sheep);" not found in other Germanic languages; perhaps related to folc "people," but the metathesis would have been unusual for Old English.
+- Old English flocc "a group of persons, company, troop," related to Old Norse flokkr "crowd, troop, band," Middle Low German vlocke "crowd, flock (of sheep);" of unknown origin, not found in other Germanic languages; perhaps related to folc "people," but the metathesis would have been unusual for Old English.

-Extended c.1200 to "a number of animals of one kind moving or feeding together;" of domestic animals c.1300.
-Transferred to bodies of Christians, in relation to Christ or their local pastor, from mid-14c.
+In Old English of humans only; extended c.
+1200 to "a number of animals of one kind moving or feeding together;" of domestic animals c.
+1300.
+The special reference to birds is recent (19c.).
+Transferred to bodies of Christians, in relation to Christ or their pastor, from mid-14c.

 - flock (n.2)

-- "tuft of wool," mid-13c., probably from Old French floc, from Latin floccus "flock of wool, lock of hair."
+- "tuft of wool," mid-13c., also found in continental Germanic and Scandinavian, all probably from Old French floc, from Latin floccus "tuft of wool, lock of hair," a word of unknown origin.

 - flock (v.)